rjibanezalcala/HUMANS/helper_scripts/Database_Injector/README.md

 |  -i SET_DIR | --ini SET_DIR | Location of app settings file (default: ../../bin/settings.ini) |
 |  -cwd | --usecurrentdir | Use the current working directory as --datafolder (default: False) |
 |-dnm | --donotmoveprocessedfiles | prevents the program from moving already processed files to the _PROCESSED_FILES directory, also program will also not create the directory (default: False)|

+### Epilogue
+After reading a CSV file and updating the selected database records, the script will move the processed CSV file to a folder named _PROCESSED_FILES in the same directory where the file was found.
+This folder is completely skipped while scannng through the data directory.
+This ensures that the same file isn't processed more than once.